DBC-SF/mentorship-wiki/README.md

 #### After Your Session:
 - Remove your name from the board.
 - Complete the [End of Session](https://docs.google.com/a/devbootcamp.com/forms/d/1bNIBtgy2ephY5117eHa31iFVgVRxPJAA0zzyeEqvTlA/viewform) form.

+#### Fixed Sessions:
+Fixed sessions are workshops conducted by a Mentor.
+They can occur anytime after 6 on weekdays, or anytime over the weekend.
+Once scheduled, a fixed session should occur at the same time and interval.
+Mentors working on a fixed session may bill a limited number of 'prep hours' in addition to the actual time of the session.

+There are several fixed sessions available.
+If someone hasn't claimed a session you are interested in email the Mentor Coordinator to discuss picking it up.
+  - White-boarding Wednesdays (John Akers)
+  - Intro to Git Workflow - Week 2 Monday (Cari Westbrook)
+  - Intro to Sinatra - Phase transition Sunday (Jason Lo)
+  - Intro to Javascript
+  - Intro to Rails

 #### Weekly Responsibilities:
 - Complete the [Mentor Survey](https://docs.google.com/a/devbootcamp.com/forms/d/1aYZX7t737QJcIxmb25DCwcYPzKsxzgmiz_COOHjxj0I/viewform)